 Alternative Indigenous Development Foundation Inc (AIDFI) ram pumps are designed to provide access to clean water for remote rural communities.
 These pumps utilize gravity to collect water from stream sources into the pump’s reservoir and establish a pressure differential that drives the system.
-This system requires no electricity or fuel, and with the continued maintenance of a community Water Council, could provide water for over 20 years.
+This system requires no electricity or fuel, and with the continued maintenance could provide water for over 20 years.

 Hillside communities living in treacherous terrains and fetching water up steep slopes for household and agriculture/livestock.

 Ram pumps use the power available in flowing water at an elevation of a few meters to lift a small percentage of that water through a much greater height, to where it is needed.
 These pumps utilize gravity to collect water from stream sources into the pump’s reservoir, creating a high pressure within the reservoir.
 The pressure opens a valve, creating pressure now against the air in the delivery pipe, which forces water out through the delivery piped system.
-AIDFI makes 5 different sizes of pumps with intake rates ranging from 10 to 800 litres per minute, pumping 1,500 to 72,000 Litres of water a day, and accommodating delivery heights of up to 200 metres.
-An average installation serves 50 households, or 300 people
+AIDFI makes 10 different sizes of pumps with intake rates ranging from 10 to 2500 litres per minute.
+An average installation serves 50 households or 300 people.

 The most novel feature of the AIDFI ram pump is the use of a door hinge for the waste valve, which creates a steel-to-steel seal.
 This avoids the use of a gasket, which would quickly wear out in this high-impact valve.
 A further feature is a submersible box around the outflow of the waste valve, which prevents air entering the pump at the end of each cycle.
 This is important as if air enters the ram body it reduces the efficiency of the pump.
 The design developed by AIDFI uses mild steel for the body of the ram pump itself, including the final section of the drive pipe and air reservoir.
 Some critical parts are made from stainless steel to ensure they last throughout the expected lifetime of over 20 years.